benbyford/ai-ethics-framework/Issues.md

 - ### Consent

-  - Do you seek consent for a persons's sensitive data
+  - Do you seek consent for a persons's sensitive data?

-  - Do you seek consent and value the person's time?
+  - Do you value the person's time?

 [specific AI technology consideration]